December 27, 2021

 Design considerations

 Hexagonal and octagonal treehouses are also beautiful, but they revolve around geometry.
 That slows down the building process.
 You can choose to break away from the cube look.
 It starts with planning your treehouse as a collection of boxes that intersect.
-That way, you produce more shapes and give the treehouse a unique internal space.
+You produce more shapes and give the treehouse a unique internal space.ย

 You have the freedom to express your creativity.
 You cannot stick to one shape.
-There are times when the treehouse can be offset on one side of the trunk.
-That is if the supporting tree is large enough to allow the floor area to be a useful space.
+Sometimes, the treehouse can be offset on one side of the trunk.
+That is, if the supporting tree is large enough to make the floor area useful.ย

 How do you build a freestanding treehouse?

-How do you build a treehouse without harming the tree?
+How to build a treehouse without hurting the tree?

 Maintain minimal penetration

 Nails or bolts create a wound that causes damage to the tree.
 It is your responsibility that your treehouse does not kill the tree.
 To achieve this, use the care and equipment.
-That way, get full recovery and heal the damaged areas.
+That way, get a full recovery and heal the damaged areas.ย

 Anything you stick in the tree should not rust.
 Only use galvanized nails or bolts.
 Make them few and use high load-bearing structures.
 Reduce the number of open sores to minimize direct entry points to infections.